hadisuria/search-wiki/README.md

 # Learning to create react app

-This repositori purpose is to learn how to make react app
+This repository purpose is to learn how to make react app